amfoss/cms/README.md

 1. **Status** - holds status updates posted by members, under different threads, for various subjects.
 2. **Tasks** -  records and accounts different tasks assigned to the club members

+### :satellite: Integrations

+1. **AmFOSS Attendance Module** - the AmFOSS attendance module is a raspberry-pi which live records the attendance of club members when they are in the FOSSLab.
+The AmFOSS CMS fetches attendance details from it and logs it.
+2. **AmFOSS Telegram Bot** - the AmFOSS Telegram Bot is the bot assistant of the AmFOSS Telegram group.
+The AmFOSS CMS triggers the bot to send notifications, statistics etc. to the group.
+3. **AmFOSS Daily Status Updates** - all members of the club are required to send status updates daily ellaborating the work they did to a automatically generated status-update thread in the Google Groups.
+The AmFOSS CMS fetches the status updates, and logs them.
+4. **GitHub** - Integrates with GitHub to actively track the FOSS contributions made by club members

 ## :wrench: Tech Stack